Skip to main content

 INSERT examples

 Add a new disk to an existing Linode.
 You can create an empty disk to manually configure it later.
-You can also target a stored image to build the disk using a pre-configured file system.
+You can also target a stored image to build the disk using a pre-configured file system--either through an image you've created or via a StackScript.
+For added security with all disks, you should supply SSH keys for the disk's root_pass user, using the authorized_keys field.

 - You can run List StackScripts to review available StackScripts.

-- You need to include a compatible image when creating the disk.
-Run Get a StackScript to review compatible images.
+- You need to include a StackScript-compatible image when creating the disk.
+Run Get a StackScript to review available images.

 Learn more...